Saturday, April 17, 2010

 My husband swears it is a form of bluebonnet crop circles since we never saw anyone actually in the flowers.
 Maybe...
 But I am starting to suspect he paid the neighborhood kids to come and kill my bluebonnets so next year he won't have to mess with them. ;-)

-I also wanted to mention that in my quest to make some money without getting a real job :-) and still leaving plenty of time for my kids, husband, and this blog (my true passions!), I now have some Semi-Custom Blogger designs available at Heather and my CoffeeShop Designs site.
+I also wanted to mention that in my quest to make some money without getting a real job :-) and still leaving plenty of time for my kids, husband, and this blog (my true passions!), I am doing some more blog designs at my CoffeeShop Designs site.
 CoffeeShop Designs is Heather (my little sister) and my little part-time creative outlet and business venture (and one of the things that help me keep everything on this blog absolutely free!).
 And please check out Heather's custom and premade logos if you get a chance.
 Heather is off camping this weekend with her family, lucky girl...
 I love to camp.

 Want all of my favorite CoffeeShop Actions or Design Elements in one simple download AND help support this blog?
 Just click here for my action pack or here for a download of some of my most popular design elements, storyboards, and textures.
 For complete info on installing all of my actions, click here.